Oliveirakun/jenkins-multi-deploy-plugin/README.md

 ## Introduction

 Multi deploy is a Jenkins plugin that brings DevOps to IoT world, offering the possibility to deploy applications to cloud, fog or mist.
-This project was created as part of my masters dissertation.
+This project was created as part of my master's thesis.

 ## Requirements